Interpretable Machine Learning for Survival Analysis: Conclusion

-Future work could improve existing interpretability methods with large potential in the survival field, like survival counterfactuals, feature decomposition or Shapley values.
-Additionally, we encourage researchers to rethink interpretability in the context of censored data or data with functional outcomes, developing novel methods targeted to the unique needs and requirements in these areas.
-So far, the existing methods are only available for standard right-censored survival data, hence explainability for non-standard censoring or competing risk settings, are likewise a direction for future work.
+Future work could improve existing interpretability methods with large potential in the survival field, like survival counterfactuals, functional decomposition or Shapley values, as discussed in their respective sections in this paper.
+This paper primarily aims to synthesize, standardize and adapt existing IML methods to survival, therefore a deeper investigation into how the discussed quantities behave across a wide range of settings (e.g., varying effect strengths, sample sizes, evaluation metrics and censoring levels) in form of a dedicated benchmark study would offer a valuable avenue for future research.
+Additionally, we encourage researchers to rethink interpretability in the context of censored data or data with functional outcomes, developing novel methods addressing the limitations and challenges discussed in Section~\ref{sec:limits} and targeting the unique needs and requirements in these areas.